yegor256/blog/_drafts/_lazy.md

 Software development is perfect territory for
 [cutting corners]({% pst 2015/jan/2015-01-15-how-to-cut-corners %}),
-being lazy and remaining calm, because our work is often descrete and can be very incremental.
+being lazy and remaining calm, because our work is often discrete and can be very incremental.
 Very occasionally it might not be possible to blame the project and put the ticket on pause until all your complaints are addressed.
 I can't imagine such a situation though.
 If you can, please let me know.